-This is our collection of links to Alsea folktales and traditional stories that can be read online.
+This is our index of Alsea folktales and traditional stories that can be read online.

-We have indexed our Native American legends section
+We have organized our Native American legends section

 by tribe to make them easier to locate; however, variants on the same